How To Write a Research Paper On Recycling

 Example of the third body paragraph

 The concept of recycling encounters significant distractions due to various factors.
 For instance, the feasibility of the process is a serious issue because many companies find it expensive to adopt entire mechanisms of recycling.
 The benefit of reducing pollution to the environment does not have a direct impact on the companies hence some are not ready to fully take up recycling mechanisms.
 However, some governments have established attractive policies to encourage recycling in all sectors of the economy.
 The recycling processes have therefore increased especially in areas with large populations (Alcott, 2009).
 Another distraction to adopting the process is the fact that some substances are not designed for recycling.
 In addition, some products cannot go through complete recycling because they produce very little waste and are irrecoverable.
 For instance, it is not possible to recover lead used in paints which ends up in the environment as waste (Huesemann, 2011).

 How to finish a recycling research paper

 One should finish a research paper by writing a conclusion of the entire discussion.
 The conclusion needs to be related to the issues already discussed and not introduce new ideas.
 The writer should follow some important tips in preparing the best conclusion.
 Interestingly, recycling has a connection with writing the finishing paragraph of the essay.
 They are both about going through the principle ideas or products again and making something new.

 Tips on conclusion writing

 The conclusion should briefly restate the main concepts the writer has covered in the paper.
-The conclusion should proceed from narrow sentences addressing specific objectives of the paper to broad statements that attract the attention of readers.
+The conclusion should proceed from narrow sentences addressing the specific objectives of the paper to broad statements that attract the attention of readers.
 The author can also restate the thesis statement with different words to avoid redundancy.
 In addition, the writer can make a brief recommendation about the subject based on the evidence.
 Finally, one should clarify the significance of the subject and the discussion.

 Example of a conclusion on recycling